Overview

 - A list of all existing EMI obligations (car loans, personal loans, credit card minimum dues, other running loans)

-- Your approximate credit score (CIBIL score, if you have checked it recently)
+- Your approximate credit score (CIBIL score, if you've checked it recently)

-- The interest rate and tenure being offered by the lender you are evaluating
+- The interest rate and tenure being offered by the lender you're evaluating

 Step 1: Understand FOIR (Fixed Obligation to Income Ratio)

-FOIR is the core metric most banks use to determine how much EMI you can afford.
-It is calculated as:
+FOIR is the core metric most banks use to figure out how much EMI you can afford.
+It's calculated as:

 FOIR (%) = (Total EMIs including new loan ÷ Net Monthly Income) × 100

-Banks typically cap FOIR at 40–50% of net monthly income for most applicants, meaning your total EMI burden — existing loans plus the new one you are applying for — cannot exceed this percentage of your take-home pay.
-Applicants with a strong credit score and stable income history sometimes qualify for a more generous FOIR cap of up to 55–60%, since the bank views them as lower-risk.
+Banks typically cap FOIR at 40 to 50% of net monthly income for most applicants.
+Your total EMI burden, existing loans plus the new one, can't cross that percentage of take-home pay.
+Applicants with a strong credit score and a stable income history sometimes qualify for a more generous FOIR cap of up to 55 to 60%, since the bank sees them as lower-risk.

 Step 2: Apply the Income Multiplier Method

-Some banks use a simpler shortcut alongside or instead of FOIR — the income multiplier method.
-Under this approach, home loan eligibility is estimated as:
+Some banks lean on a simpler shortcut alongside or instead of FOIR: the income multiplier method.
+Under this approach, home loan eligibility works out to:

 Eligible Loan ≈ 60 to 72 × Net Monthly Salary

-This roughly translates to 5–6 times your annual income for a standard 20-year tenure.
-The multiplier method is faster to apply during an initial inquiry but is less precise than FOIR-based calculation since it does not directly factor in your specific existing EMIs or the exact interest rate being quoted — it is best treated as a quick estimate rather than a final number.
+That roughly translates to 5 to 6 times your annual income for a standard 20-year tenure.
+It's faster during an initial inquiry, but less precise than FOIR since it skips your specific existing EMIs and the exact rate you're quoted.
+Treat it as a rough estimate rather than a final number.

 Step 3: Calculate Maximum EMI You Qualify For

-Once you know your FOIR cap, calculate the maximum EMI you can take on for the new loan:
+Once you know your FOIR cap, work out the maximum EMI you can take on for the new loan:

 Max New EMI = (FOIR % × Net Monthly Income) − Existing EMIs

-Worked example: An applicant has a net monthly income of Rs 80,000, the bank applies a 50% FOIR cap, and the applicant already pays Rs 10,000 per month toward an existing car loan.
+Worked example: An applicant earns a net monthly income of Rs 80,000, the bank applies a 50% FOIR cap, and the applicant already pays Rs 10,000 per month toward an existing car loan.

 Max total EMI allowed = 50% × Rs 80,000 = Rs 40,000